shab7xx/HypeSquad-Manger/README.md

 ## 📄 License

-Free to use, modify, and share.
+Free to use and share.

 You must: